larsuber/DiffusionDocs/README.md

 * Twitter's URL shortener assumed any URL to be 22 characters (20, plus spaces).
 In reality, there is a bug in the UIActivity's character counting, and URLs show as 36 characters.
+* There is an included PostProcessDiffusion script, which is used to add Social.framework to your Xcode project.
+If this only to enable the `isFacebookConnected()` and `isTwitterConnected()` checks.
+If the post-process script is causing problems for your project and you don't need these functions, you can remove it.

 ***